paddycarver/blog/_posts/2014-02-26-recruiters.md

 ### Know Something About Me

 I [speak](/talks) frequently.
 I [tweet](https://twitter.com/paddyforan) constantly.
 I [blog](/posts) occasionally.
 I dominate the first few pages of Google search results for my name.
 I&rsquo;m not saying you need to know everything about me, but c&rsquo;mon, at least know when your job is obviously not a good fit.
 If you try to pitch me a Ruby job, there&rsquo;s a 100% chance I'm hitting the &ldquo;Mark As Spam&rdquo; button before I even finish reading your pitch, because you obviously did absolutely no research.
-If you try to pitch me a job in North Carolina, Kansas, or any other state that is currently hostile to LGBT people, I&rsquo;m going to reply with &ldquo;my boyfriend and I are not welcome there&rdquo; and links to relevant news articles.
+If you try to pitch me a job that has a degree as a minimum requirement, I&rsquo;m going to snarkily ask if you&rsquo;re going to give me the degree, too.
 C&rsquo;mon.

 Yes, it takes time to do research, but it&rsquo;s a competitive market, and I am not being paid to respond to recruiters.
 You are being paid to contact me.
 Clearly, one of us should have the responsibility for determining if this is a good fit, and it&rsquo;s probably not me.